hpc/hpc-collab/README.md

 <nodename>!	  = equivalent to 'cd clusters/<CL>; make nodename_UNPROVISION ; make nodename' - unprovision and force reprovisioning of a node
 ~~~

 Components such as clusters, nodes and filesystems are standalone.
 Each includes code and configuration to establish prerequisites, configure, install, and verify.
-Common configuration implementations, such as ansible, are planned.
+Common configuration implementations, <A HREF="https://github.com/hpc/hpc-collab/issues/9">such as ansible</A>, are planned.